Dhruvgera/custom_python_scripts/README.md

-# python_custom_scripts
+# custom_python_scripts ( bash too )
 Python scripts written by me to automate ROM compilation and upload them.
-Will be adding more scripts for choosing which kernel to install while flashing ROMs soon!
+Also automate mundane tasks like pushing loads of repos, cron jobs, backups etc.

 # CI (AUTOMATER):
 A combination of various programs, with the addition of few variables like CHAT_ID etc. , this can do: